yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 {% picture /images/2015/03/fight-club.jpg 0 Fight Club (1999) by David Fincher %}

 [Peter Coad](http://en.wikipedia.org/wiki/Peter_Coad)
-used to say: Challenge any class name that ends in "-er".
+used to say: Challenge any class name that ends in "-er."
 There are a few good articles about this subject, including [Your Coding Conventions Are Hurting You](http://www.carlopescio.com/2011/04/your-coding-conventions-are-hurting-you.html) by Carlo Pescio,